 The Wireless Logic proposition

-As a leading M2M & IoT managed services provider, Wireless Logic is fast gaining a strong reputation for its work in this sector.
-Several Ambulance Trusts, County Councils, Police, Fire and Rescue are tapping into Wireless Logic’s experience and sector knowledge which is seeing their data transmitted more reliably and competitively with no compromise on security.
+As a leading M2M & IoT connectivity platform provider, Wireless Logic is fast gaining a strong reputation for its work in this sector.
+Several Ambulance Trusts, County Councils, Police, Fire & Rescue are tapping into Wireless Logic’s experience and sector knowledge which is seeing their data transmitted more reliably and competitively with no compromise on security.

 At the heart of its offering is a resilient, secure and fast Virtual Private Network platform – NetPro, used as an overlay across all the UK’s major mobile network operators to provide a single interconnect and peerless level of choice to secure the best cellular network option.
 The result is a cost-effective alternative to organisations wishing to avoid major investment in their own IT architecture, leased lines and associated support costs.
 And where it is specified to use multiple networks, Wireless Logic’s SIM management platform – SIMPro, enables the user to manage, control and monitor multiple network SIMs through one intuitive window.